z00m128/sjasmplus/tests/README.md

 ## But I also want to check if the produced file is binary identical

-Add `some.tap` and/or `some.bin` files next to the test.
+Add `some.tap`, `some.bin` and/or `some.raw` files next to the test.

-Make sure the basename of binary files are identical with asm file basename (only one TAP and one BIN supported at this moment, for multi-bin output verification the current test script must be extended, prepare such test and raise the issue on github).
+Make sure the basename of binary files are identical with asm file basename (only one TAP, one BIN and one RAW are supported at this moment, for multi-bin output verification the current test script must be extended, prepare such test and raise the issue on github).

+## But I also want to check symbol/export/label files are identical

+Add `some.sym`, `some.exp` and/or `some.lbl` files next to the test and add those outputs into `some.options` file or use directives in source to produce them.

+Make sure the basename of files are identical with asm file basename.

 ## And I want a space in the test file name or sub-directory